Michael-L-Miller/CoveRageAnalysis/README.md

   - Reference data as tab-separated values filenamed RefValues.tsv within the script directory ($SCRIPTDIR)
   - Base Knitr file (either .Rnw or .Rmd) within the script directory ($SCRIPTDIR)
 * Output: Directory containing data-tables (comma-separated values) and report with results (tex and PDF if latex is available, see below, else markdown).
+* Recommended workflow:
+  - Place script and Excel files into a single location and run shell script with -S option to suppress all prompts and execute with default settings.
+  - Execute shell script with -h or --help option for additional instructions.

 ## Dependencies
 * R (tested on R version 3.3.2 (2016-10-31) -- "Sincere Pumpkin Patch")